How Long Does a Website Last?

 The “One and Done” website

 In this scenario, the owner reluctantly was talked into doing a website.
 They didn’t have a great experience because of poor communication from both parties.
 Thus, the owner never wants to go through that again.
 So the website created in 2002 still has employees who have long since moved on.
 Products are outdated, and broken links litter the pages of the website.
+This website communicates that you are not only out of date, but may be out of business.

 “Everything communicates: This website says this company may be out of business.”